kdhht2334/Triplet_loss_for_image_retrieval/README.md

-# 🏖 Triplet loss for image retrieval
+# 🏖 Metric loss for image retrieval

 💡 This repository is where you can experiment with image retrieval examples based on various datasets.